-Unrecogniz ed Tax Benefits
+Unrecognize d Tax Benefits

-Balance at January 1, 2019 \$ 900
+Balance at January 1, 2020 \$ 50

-Decrease due to settlements of prior year tax positions (115)

-Decrease due to lapse of statute of limitations (735)

-Balance at December 31, 2019 50

 Additions based on tax positions related to prior years 694

 Balance at December 31, 2020 744

-Balance at December 31, 2021 \$ 744
+Balance at December 31, 2021 744

+Decrease due to laps of statue of limitations (101)

+Decrease based on tax positions related to prior years (50)

+Balance at December 31, 2022 \$ 593

-As of both December 31, 2021 and 2020, we had \$0.7 million of unrecognized tax benefits which would affect the effective tax rate of continuing operations if recognized.
-It is reasonably possible that approximately \$0.1 million of the liability for unrecognized tax benefits at December 31, 2021 could decrease in the next twelve months primarily due to the expiration of statutes of limitations.
+As December 31, 2022 and 2021, we had \$0.6 million and \$0.7 million of unrecognized tax benefits, respectively, which would affect the effective tax rate of continuing operations if recognized.
+It is reasonably possible that approximately \$0.6 million of the liability for unrecognized tax benefits at December 31, 2022 could decrease in the next twelve months primarily due to the expiration of statutes of limitations.

-As of December 31, 2021 and 2020, we had \$0.1 million and less than \$0.1 million, respectively, accrued for the potential payment of interest and penalties.
+As of both December 31, 2022 and 2021, we had \$0.1 million accrued for the potential payment of interest and penalties.
 Accrued interest and penalties are recorded as a component of provision for income taxes on our consolidated statement of operations.

 We file income tax returns with federal, state, local and foreign jurisdictions.
-Tax years 2018 through 2020 are subject to future examinations by federal tax authorities.
-Tax years 2015 through 2020 are subject to future examinations by state and local tax authorities.
-Our foreign income tax filings are subject to future examinations by the local foreign tax authorities for tax years 2016 through 2020.
+Tax years 2019 through 2021 are subject to future examinations by federal tax authorities.
+Tax years 2016 through 2021 are subject to future examinations by state and local tax authorities.
+Our foreign income tax filings are subject to future examinations by the local foreign tax authorities for tax years 2017 through 2021.
 Currently, we are not under audit by any tax authority.